cstrlcs/glam-js/README.md

 * Removal of Rust-specific methods related to the borrow checker
 * Elimination of SIMD support
 * Transition from `snake_case` to `camelCase` for naming conventions

+## Development status

+`glam-js` is currently in active development and is not yet suitable for production use.
+While some types are still missing, the Vector types have already been ported.

 ## Features